dhayv/azure-rag-infra/README.md

 ## 🧱 Structure

+- **Namespace** → isolates the RAG application (`ragapp`)
+- **Deployment** → FastAPI app with replicas + health checks
+- **Service** → exposes the app internally and via LoadBalancer
+- **Secrets** → manages Azure credentials for RAG integration
+- **Argo CD Root App** → directs this repo declaratively into AKS

 ---

 ## 🧠 Why This Repo?

-Most engineers ship pipelines. **Fewer build deploy orchestration systems**.
-This repo is where infra meets strategy — owning **what deploys, when, and how.**
+Most engineers ship pipelines. **Fewer design the control layer that governs delivery.**
+This repo shows how to own **what ships, when, and how** — with Git as the source of truth, Argo CD as the orchestrator, and AKS as the execution platform.

-This marks the shift from executor to platform operator.
+It marks the shift from executor to **platform operator and architect**.

 ---

 ## 🚀 Responsibilities

-- 🌀 Orchestrates **ArgoCD App-of-Apps** for multi-app environments
-- 🎯 References Helm charts from [`rag-app`](https://github.com/dhayv/azure-rag-app)
-- 🔁 Owns **chart version bump logic**, config overlays, and sync rules
-- 📦 Simulates **real platform modularity** across dev/staging/prod

-> This repo owns **declarative deployment** to AKS using GitOps.
+- ✅ Installs and configures **Argo CD** in AKS
+- ✅ Deploys the RAG API into a dedicated namespace
+- ✅ Owns manifests for Deployment, Service, Namespace, and Secrets
+- ✅ Directs the **GitOps reconciliation loop**: Git → Argo CD → AKS

 ---

-## 🧪 Coming Soon
+## 🧪 Roadmap

-- Environment overlays (dev/staging/prod)
-- Kustomize or Jsonnet templating
-- ArgoCD auto-sync strategies
+- Extend into **App-of-Apps orchestration** for rag-infra + rag-app separation
+- Introduce **Helm chart packaging** to manage versioned rollouts
+- Expand repo to govern **multi-app deployments** beyond ragapp

+---

+## 📌 Takeaway

+This repo is the **GitOps control entry point** for the Azure RAG Platform.
+It governs delivery with **declarative manifests + Argo CD orchestration**, structured to scale into multi-service, multi-environment operations.

+A delivery system, owned declaratively, and architected for forward growth.